apinf/login-parameter-configuration/README.md

 From LoginPlatforms to meteor_accounts_loginServiceConfiguration

-When parameter values are modified and saved in login platforms page, the new values are stored into both collections:
+When parameter values are modified and saved in Login platforms page, the new values are stored into both collections:
 LoginPlatforms and meteor_accounts_loginServiceConfiguration.